What To Do If Your Roof Is Leaking

 Major Roof Leaks

 If your home has a major roof leak, you will likely need to call a professional to come and fix it.
 A major roof leak can cause significant water damage to your home and may require structural repair or replacement.
-To determine if your home has a major rooftop leak, first check for signs of water damage: broken ceilings, wet walls, water pouring from ceilings or walls, etc. If you see any signs of water damage,
+To determine if your home has a major rooftop leak, first check for signs of water damage: broken ceilings, wet walls, water pouring from ceilings or walls, etc.

 Call Summit Roof Service today!